tatablack/leaner-coffee-powerup/README.md

 The following is an example of a Lean Coffee session:
 1. 5 minutes to add new cards to a "Discussion topics" list
-2. 5 minutes to vote for individual topics (each person gets a fixed number of votes, [based on the number of topics](http://www.leanmath.com/blog-entry/multi-voting-math-or-n3))
+2. 5 minutes to vote for individual topics (each person gets a fixed number of votes, usually [based on the number of topics](http://www.leanmath.com/blog-entry/multi-voting-math-or-n3))
 3. The moderator sorts the topics list by votes, and moves the top card to the "Discussing" list
 4. 5 minutes to discuss the card, starting with its creator setting the context
 5. There’s a timer: when it goes off, everybody can vote to keep discussing the same topic or move on.
 Based on the vote, the card may be moved to the “Done” list, and a new one put in its place